Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/ref-recorder-properties.md

 Specify the output **Path** and **File Name** pattern to save the FBX file.

+>[!NOTE]
-> **Note:** Output File properties work the same for all types of recorders.
+>Output File properties work the same for all types of recorders.
 The [Unity Recorder documentation](https://docs.unity3d.com/Packages/com.unity.recorder@latest/index.html) describes these properties in detail.